 Duarte says, “Your audience doesn’t want to hear from you, they want to hear from themselves.”
 To truly connect with your audience, you must tailor your message to their needs, desires, and experiences.

 As she notes, regarding her concept of the ‘sparkline,’ a visual representation of your presentation’s structure, “Good design amplifies your message and helps it resonate with your audience.”

 Overall, Duarte’s Resonate resonates.

 In Talk Like TED, Carmine Gallo dives into what you need to know to make a memorable and captivating presentation, based on the best TED talks we’ve ever watched.
 The book is the culmination of an analysis of the tips learned from great speakers like Steve Jobs and Bill Gates, as well as a detailed breakdown of what made the best speeches the best.

-With these lessons and time, you, too, can learn to confidently and knowledgeably deliver speeches.
+With these lessons and time, you, too, can learn to confidently and knowledgeably deliver speeches on various occasions, whether while presenting your dissertation or during some celebration.
 Gallo writes, “Public speaking is a skill that can be learned, but it takes time, practice, and a willingness to take risks,” and we couldn’t agree more.